Skittle bomb

 The Skittle bomb, also known in France as "rétreau" (pronounced "rétro"), is an alcoholic bomb shot cocktail that gets its name from its Skittles confectionery taste.
+In south-east Asia, mainly Singapore, the Skittle bomb is also known as C-bomb, where the C stands for Cointreau.

 The method of preparation is similar to that of the Jägerbomb.
-It consists of a shot glass of Cointreau, an orange liqueur dropped into a glass containing energy drink (usually Red Bull).
+It consists of a shot glass of Cointreau, an orange liqueur, dropped into a glass containing an energy drink, usually Red Bull.

-In south-east Asia (mainly Singapore) the Skittle bomb is also known as C-bomb, where the C stands for Cointreau.

-A Skittle bomb is typically served with a can or a half-can of Red Bull, or another similar style energy drink poured into a pot glass and separately accompanied by Cointreau (an orange liqueur) in a shot glass.
-The shot glass of Cointreau is then dropped into the energy drink.

-This is different to "skittles vodka" which was invented by Danielle K Gibson.